privcloud-com/documentation/documentation/actions.md

 ## Actions
 Actions correspond to API calls in PrivCloud.
 The mapping of actions to HTTP Method and URI is defined below.
+This is a high level list of endpoints available in PrivCloud.
+For a full and always up-to-date list of endpoints, visit our swagger UI by pointing your browser at the /api url in your instance of PrivCloud.

 | Action | HTTP Method + URI | Description |
 |:-------------:|:-------------:| :-------------|